Why is it important

 Incident Reporting and Investigation

 Establish a systematic process for reporting accidents or incidents occurring within company premises.
 Individuals involved in or witnessing such events must follow the emergency response plan and report the incidents to their supervisors as soon as possible.
-The OHS&E Working Team, in collaboration with relevant parties, will investigate the incident to identify root causes, implement corrective actions and establish preventive measures to avoid recurrence.
+The OHS&E Department of the power plant, in collaboration with relevant parties, will investigate the incident to identify root causes, implement corrective actions and establish preventive measures to avoid recurrence.
 A designated accident report format is submitted to the relevant government authorities.
 Additionally, the OHS&E Working Team periodically tracks the progress of corrective actions and improvements, documenting them in B.Grimm Power's centralised Knowledge Sharing Database.
 This database is accessible to all employees, allowing them to learn from past incidents and share their experiences.
 Lessons learned from accidents or incidents are shared with employees and contractors through various company communication channels.

 Emergency Response